jingwora/Python-Coding-Resources/README.md

 - Python Best Practices for Code Quality
   - Importance of indentation in Python.
   - Adhere to PEP 8's recommendation of 79 characters per line.
   - Use blank lines for organizing code.
+Surround top-level function and class definitions with two blank lines.
   - Utilize linters and formatters for code quality.
   - Familiarize with Python principles like the Zen of Python.